 Annual or periodic events that prompt changes in software

 What drives implementation timing?

-The Production Team meets on a weekly basis to evaluate projects that are moving through the pipeline and getting ready to be slated for a release.
+The Product Team meets every Tuesday to evaluate projects that are moving through the pipeline and getting ready to be slated for a release.
 There are a number of factors this team considers when slating specific projects for a particular release date:

 - Progress and results of Quality Control testing – is the software good to go?